Twinkle

 Breakthrough

-Twinkle's breakthrough was immediate and sensational with her very first release.
-The 1964 single "Terry," a song she wrote about a motorcycle fatality, climbed to number 4 on the UK Singles Chart despite being banned by the BBC for its morbid subject matter.
+Twinkle's breakthrough was instant and tumultuous with the release of "Terry" in November 1964.
+The self-penned song, a dramatic death ballad about a motorcycle crash, soared to number 4 on the UK Singles Chart but was banned by the BBC for its morbid subject matter.

 Key tracks